Old Fashioned Potato Salad with Egg and Dill

 I prefer to use a Yukon Gold potato for my potato salad but you can also use a russet potato with good results.
 Do not use new potatoes because they will cause your potato salad to become watery.

-My TIPS for the BEST Potato Salad Recipe
+Pro Tips for the BEST Potato Salad

 Follow these easy tips for a successful Old Fashioned Potato Salad recipe: